murray501/Chat-system/README.md

 4. npm start -> client run (http://localhost:3000)
 5. In the browser, enter username.
 6. Then chat screen shows up.
-7. enter message. click send button.
+7. Enter message. click `Send` button.
-8. choose receivers.
+8. Can choose multiple receivers.
 9. Messages are grouped by `public` or `private`.